 What is SDWAN and Which One is Right for Your Business?

-So, what exactly is an SD-WAN?
+With that foundation, what exactly is an SD-WAN?
 What is all the fuss about?
 How does SD-WAN work?
 And the obvious question about how does SD-WAN help keep my network secure?
 Is it the same old hardware wrapped in new packaging or is it something worth investing your time and money in?
 Let’s find out.

 Attracted by the potential, vendors from all walks are wading in: Start-ups, telcos, and edge-router providers are each offering a different take on the basic idea.
 Understanding the core differences is key.
-Whether you’re a mid-sized business or a global enterprise, the following information should help you understand what does SD-WAN do and which is right for you.
+Whether you’re a mid-sized business or a global enterprise, the following information should help you understand what SD-WAN does and which is right for you.

 WHAT IS SDWAN?